CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 After you have been set as the owner of the organization profile, you can create a workflow, form and license for the organization in SD Apply.

-1. With a workflow, you define who will manage the access applications of the organization in SD services.
-These named users will always receive a notification via email about new access applications and can approve or reject the applications in SD Apply.
-2. To the form, you add all the information needed for access applications.
+1. To the **form**, you add all the information needed for access applications.
 This information will be shown to the applicants in SD Apply.
-To the form, you can also add fields for the applicant to fill, e.g. ask them to confirm the journal number by submitting it via the form.
+To the form, you can also add fields for the applicant to fill, e.g. ask them to confirm the journal number or other identification information by submitting it via the form.
-3. License specifies the terms of use for the data, which the applicants need to approve when they fill in the access application form.
+2. **License** specifies the terms of use for the data, which the applicants need to approve when they fill in the access application form.
 In the license, you can for example refer to the terms specified in the data permit.
+3. With a **workflow**, you define who will manage the access applications of the organization in SD services.
+These named users will always receive a notification via email about new access applications and can approve or reject the applications in SD Apply.

-The forms and licenses are public in SD Apply, so these should not include sensitive information.
+The forms and licenses are public in SD Apply, so these should not include any sensitive information.
+These three objects will be used for all secondary use datasets coming from your organization, so they should also be as general as possible. **Resource** and **Catalogue item** will be created for each dataset automatically when the data is transferred via SFTP.

 ### Step 3: Preparations for the data transfer

 Next, you can log in to the [user administration portal](https://admin.sd.csc.fi/).
 In the administration portal, you need to

-1. add the IP address from which the data will be transferred (IP address can be checked with [CSC’s My IP app](https://apps.csc.fi/myip/)), and
+1. add the IP address from which the data will be transferred (IP address can be checked with [CSC’s My IP app](https://apps.csc.fi/myip/)),
-2. add your public SSH key.
+2. add your public SSH key, and
+3. request [CSC Service Desk](../../support/contact.md) to add your organization identifier to your account, if you didn't use Haka/Virtu login.

 With this information, the CSC service desk will make the necessary preparations for data submission from the CSC side.
 If you need instructions for SSH key creation, see [SSH Key Pair tutorial in Docs](../../cloud/tutorials/ssh-key.md).
+Only OpenSSH (RSA) keys can be used.

 After the service desk has confirmed that the preparations are done, you can test the SFTP connection.
 This can be done with the following command (replace `username@org.fi` with your credentials and `X:\folder\filename.key` with the location of your private SSH key):